 BCT 170 2 credits

-Use Microsoft Outlook to store, track and organize business and personal information.
+Use Microsoft Outlook to store, track, and organize business and personal information.
 Topics include managing e-mail, calendar, tasks, notes, address book, message templates, mail merge, help, customizing Outlook and Web/Outlook integration.
-May be repeated with different software.
 Prerequisites: BCT 105 or instructor's signature.

 BCT 200 5 credits